- Guides, tutorials and docs

 Recording live

-If you have found a melody and wish to record it live while playing, rather than programming the notes, you can do so by holding write and pressing play.
+If you have found a melody and wish to record it live while playing, rather than programming the notes, you can do so by holding write and pressing play (make sure you are on the sequencer page first).

-Your Woovebox will start playing the current pattern chain, and any keys you press will be recorded.
-Any notes recorded will be automatically quantized to the nearest step.
+Your Woovebox will start playing the current pattern chain, and any keys you press will be recorded to the nearest available step.

 You may also be interested in...